Three star - A pub interior of exceptional national historic importance

 Listed Status: Not listed12 Highbury Street

-A door at the rear right corner of the drinking lobby still with 'Smoke Room' and '3' painted on it leads to a compact room.
-This retains its full set of original fitted seating and a baffle by the door.
-Service to the rear smoke room is via a hatch, which until the late 1990s had a door which could be opened and closed for service.
-The only other item that has been lost is the original fireplace which has been replaced by an inappropriate Victorian-style one.
+A door at the rear right corner of the drinking lobby, still with 'Smoke Room' and '3' painted on it, leads to a compact room which retains its full set of original fitted seating and a baffle by the door.
+Service to this room is via a hatch, which until the late 1990s had a door that could be opened and closed for service.
+The only other lost item is the original fireplace which has been replaced by one in an inappropriate Victorian style.
 Other doors in the drinking lobby lead to an 'inside' ladies toilet still with 'Ladies' painted on it, and to a passageway to the 'outside' gents (the exterior passageway to the gents' is now covered over).
 The passageway to the gents' has its own street entrance on the far left of the building.